 In many cases, sewage is pumped to a pressurized sewer that is shared in a city.
 A grinder pump helps push the sewage at a higher pressure, as a shared sewer line covers a long distance.
 “Pressure” is the keyword here, because not all sewers are pressurized—gravity sewers use gravity to push sewage along as opposed to pressure.
 In this case, an effluent pump works best by simply passing the sewage along without grinding, which could cause problems for a gravity sewer line.
 Finally, if the pump leads to a septic tank, an effluent pump is always required.

-If you’re unsure what pump your home or commercial building needs,give us a call at (512) 298-4916.
+If you’re unsure what pump your home or commercial building needs, contact us or give us a call at (512) 298-4916.
 We will investigate what system you have, as well as what pump works best for you.

 Grinder and effluent pumps can last a long time, but like all other plumbing components, problems will eventually surface.
 Some common issues you may notice include:

 - Broken Pump – Like anything else with a motor, grinder and effluent pumps can break.
 They can get jammed and the motor can burn up.
 If you turn on the pump, you don’t hear it humming and the lift station tank is overflowing with sewage, it’s time to have out one of our technicians!.

 - Sewer System Backups – If debris passes through the pipes, the pump can clog and lead to blockage.
 This can lead to sewage backed into your home, a problem that most everyone would probably prefer to avoid.

 - Odors – Due to the nature of sewage, problems within a plumbing system often leads to foul odors.
 If you smell a foul odor around your pipes, our technicians will fix it as soon as possible regardless if the source is a pipe problem or a pump problem.